akshathprasad71012/semantic-document-search/README.md

 Once this is done, you can launch the FastAPI backend which uses the Index to respond to queries.

-**NOTE: For FastAPI backend to work, the FAISS Index should be created by running build_index.py**
+**NOTE: For FastAPI backend to work, the FAISS Index should be created first by running build_index.py**

 ```
-# Edit the path to the directory containing documents
+# Edit the path to the directory containing documents in build_index.py

 python build_index.py
 uvicorn backend:app